Knowing the Spanish Language Creates Opportunities

 As an LVC Spanish major, you'll be prepared to engage the diverse, multicultural, and multilingual world in your places of employment, graduate school, and communities.

-Complete some of your coursework in a Spanish-speaking country—we offer a variety of countries to visit and topics to study.
+Complete some of your coursework in a Spanish-speaking country if desired—we offer a variety of countries to visit and topics to study.
 The skills you'll develop will open doors in any profession.